SummaryRead the full fact sheet

 - Plan ahead for active time and aim to get children outdoors as often as possible in safe environments.

-- Supervise them at all times.
+- Supervise young children at all times.

 - Modify play for a sick or injured child if they are well enough to express an interest.